L-P/the-terse-time-tracker/man.en.md

 *-v*
 :   Displays the version and exits.

+*-json*
+:   Outputs data as JSON rather than human-readable text, currently only
+    available for option-less calls for scripting purposes.

 # DATA
 The Terse Time Tracker stores all of its data in a SQLite database named `the-terse-time-tracker.db` in your default user configuration directory.